Rigidity of compact quasi-Einstein manifolds with boundary: The Proof of Theorem , Theorem and Corollary

 In view of \eqref{eq-ridu}, we get and hence, we may apply Proposition \ref{laux} to infer

-Since $u$ is analytical in harmonic coordinates (and $u$ is not constant), we conclude that $\varphi''(t)/\varphi(t)=0,$ which implies that $\varphi(t)=c$ or $\varphi(t)=c t$, for some positive constant $c.$ However, according to Proposition \ref{inex}, the second case can not hold.
+Since $u$ is analytical in harmonic coordinates (and $u$ is not constant), we conclude that $\varphi''(t)/\varphi(t)=0,$ which implies that $\varphi(t)=c$ or $\varphi(t)=c t$, for some positive constant $c.$ However, as mentioned in Section 2.1, the second case can not hold.

 Proceeding, since $g=dt^2+c^2 \widetilde{g}_{_N}$ and $\widetilde{g}_{_N}$ is a $\kappa$-Einstein metric, we may use again Proposition \ref{laux} to deduce Consequently, the scalar curvature is $R=\frac{\kappa}{c^2}(n-1)$ and moreover, $\lambda=\frac{\kappa}{c^2}$ and $(N^{n-1},\,g_{_N})$ is $\lambda$-Einstein manifold, where $g_{_N}=c^2\,\widetilde{g}_{_N}.$